Transformation Double Categories Associated to 2-Group Actions: Introduction

-The notion of a group action, then, describes global symmetries: namely, global operations on the object which supports the symmetry, which leave it in some sense unchanged.
+The notion of a group action, also in the broader sense above, describes what are known as \textit{global} symmetries: global operations on the object which supports the symmetry, leaving it in some sense unchanged.
 The exact sense in which it is to be unchanged, and what a transformation of the object can consist of, is the guiding criterion in finding its group of symmetries.
-On the other hand, there is also a local concept of symmetry.
-These situations are more naturally described in terms of \textit{groupoids}.
-Groupoids are categories in which all morphisms are invertible.
-Here, the entire set which supports the symmetry forms the objects of the groupoid.
-The individual elements, such as the points of a space, are the objects, and morphisms represent symmetry relations which relate one part to another, which are ``indistinguishable'' under the relation in question.
-As Weinstein notes \cite{weinstein-symmetry}, this makes sense even in cases where the symmetry relation between the two parts does not extend to the entire set.
-The groupoid approach to symmetry is therefore more fine-grained.
+On the other hand, there is also a \textit{local} concept of symmetry.
+Following Weinstein \cite{weinstein-symmetry}, local symmetry may be described in terms of \textit{groupoids}.
+Recall that groupoids are categories in which all morphisms are invertible.
+Now the entire set which supports the symmetry, such as the set of points of a space, forms the objects of the groupoid, and the morphisms of the groupoid represent symmetry relations which relate one point to another, making them ``indistinguishable'' under the relation in question.
+Such symmetry relations may or may not arise from a global group action on the set, and thus the local ``groupoid approach'' to symmetry is more fine-grained than the global ``group action approach''.